0xPARC/0xparc-intro-book/src/frontmatter.typ

   for protocols in which Penny wishes to prove something to Victor.
 - *Trent* is a trusted administrator or arbiter, for protocols in which a trusted setup is required.
-  (In real life, Trent is often a group of people performing
+  (In real life, Trent is often a group of people performing a multi-party computation, such that as long as at least one of them is honest, the trusted setup will work.)

 == Notation and conventions <notation>